A sequence of elastic patterns in a sheared bent sheet: Methods

+In Section \ref{observations}, a video provides a representative qualitative picture of the full forward and backward sequence (for this video, to better capture certain fast motions with a standard camera, the stage was moved at a speed of 0.003 mm/s instead of the 0.01 mm/s used for taking force data).
+Instead of directly annotating the video, we annotate a spacetime plot of crumple positions (in pixels), generated as follows.
+We used a code modified from that generated by Gemini \cite{gemini}.
+Crumple positions were detected using several Matlab \cite{matlab} functions.
+The code tracked these and produced a video with overlays indicating the crumple outlines and position proxies, which we used to visually validate the process by iteratively changing parameters in the code, as described below.

-Crumples are filmed with a Nikon D5300 camera, with the sheets illuminated from the side.
-Crumple positions from Video \ref{vidgreen} (24 Hz, 8x original speed) were tracked using several Matlab \cite{matlab} functions by a code modified from that generated by Gemini \cite{gemini} (in response to prompts such as ``keep track of blobs'', ``I want to see visualization''), then verified and further modified using overlay comparison with video.
-Images are converted to grayscale, separated into upper and lower regions with a hand-drawn diagonal line, and half of the image is grayscale-inverted, before both halves are binarized using dynamic thresholds.
-Blobs are detected as 4-connected regions and infilled to be simply connected, with regions discarded according to size and aspect ratio thresholds, along with noisy artifacts within 10px of the sheet boundaries.
-A few additional spurious regions are identified by comparison with video and manually discarded.
-The top (bottom) points of the boundaries for upper (lower) blobs serve as imperfect proxies for crumple core positions.
-This data is not filtered.
+Images were converted to grayscale, separated into upper and lower halves by a diagonal line from upper left to lower right cutting through the crumple pairs.
+Half of the image was grayscale-inverted before both halves were binarized using dynamic thresholds (imbinarize with our inputs) and a region of interest selected.
+Blobs were detected as 4-connected regions (bwlabel) and infilled to be simply connected (imfill), with detection parameters set according to size (bweareopen, usually below 2000px), aspect ratio (bounding box horizontal to vertical aspect ratio, below 3), and duration (five frames) thresholds.
+Noisy artifacts within 10px of the boundaries of the region of interest were also discarded.
+Geometric information was collected (regionprops) from these detected blobs.
+Six additional spurious regions were identified by comparison with the final overlay video and manually discarded; these are short-lived artifacts of lighting appearing during two transitional times in the pattern formation process.
+The top/bottom points of the boundaries (bwboundaries) for upper/lower blobs serve as imperfect proxies for crumple core positions.
+We report these, unfiltered, in terms of the pixels of the video frames.

+According to Gemini \cite{gemini}, the generation of the overlay video for visual validation uses tracking algorithms constituting a ``greedy nearest neighbor state machine''.
+This portion of the code was created in response to prompts such as ``keep track of blobs'', ``I want to see visualization''.
+It contains adjustable parameters that affect identification of blobs that appear, disappear, or merge.
+None of this has any effect on the spacetime plot.

+We emphasize that this process was used only to aid in annotation of a sequence of events in a video by creating a spacetime plot.
+We used the entire video to validate the qualitative accuracy of the positions.
+No quantitative analysis is intended.